skymandr/TailWimpLite/README.md

 ## System requirements and compatibility
-This software has been tested on Risc OS Open 5.X [2] on Raspberry Pi and in the RPCEmu emulator [3].
+This software has been tested on Risc OS Open 5.X [3] on Raspberry Pi and in the RPCEmu emulator [4].
 It might work on earlier versions of Risc OS as well.
 If you try it, pleas let me know!

 ## Getting more help, making suggestions and reporting problems
-The preferred way of communicating a suggestion or a problem is to submit an issue in the GitHub project [4].
-If you have questions, you can also try asking in the Risc OS Open forum [5] if you think the question is of general interest, or contact me directly on for example _!ChatCube_, _Telegram_, _matrix_, or by email [6].
+The preferred way of communicating a suggestion or a problem is to submit an issue in the GitHub project [5].
+If you have questions, you can also try asking in the Risc OS Open forum [6] if you think the question is of general interest, or contact me directly on for example _!ChatCube_ [7], _Telegram_ [8], _matrix_ [9], or by email me @fripost.org.
+I use the handle `skymandr` for all of these.

 ## Why TailWimp?